E-wave112/fincra-node-sdk/CONTRIBUTING.md

 <!-- generate a contributing.md file -->

+# Contributing Guidelines
-## Thank you for your contributing to this SDK, kindly follow the guidelines below:
+Thank you for your contributing to this SDK, kindly follow the guidelines below:

 - Create a fork of the repository.
 - Create a new branch for your contribution.